On this page

 Training

-Information about training and resources to support implementation can be found on the training page of the information sharing website.
+Information about training to support implementation can be found on the Training for the information sharing and MARAM reforms webpage.

-MARAM training is being rolled out and has been revised to enable online delivery.
-Professionals are to select the most appropriate training for their level of responsibility in responding to family violence risk based on their organisation and sector.
+Professionals should select the most appropriate training for their level of responsibility in responding to family violence risk based on their organisation and sector.

-Government schools are expected to follow the Department of Education’s policy and guidance on requesting and sharing information under the Schemes.
+Government schools are expected to follow the Department of Education’s policy and guidance on requesting and sharing information under CISS and FVISS, and aligning to the MARAM framework.
+The relevant policies are:

 Catholic schools should refer to their Diocese for guidance on policies and procedures.

-Early Childhood Education and Care Services should continue to follow provider level policies and procedures regarding sharing of information.
+Early Childhood services should continue to follow provider level policies and procedures regarding sharing of information.

 The Department of Health and the Royal Australian College of General Practitioners (RACGP) have developed the following resources to support general practitioners to use the information sharing schemes.